 Our farm is a little over a half-acre of vegetable and fruit crops, tended by the Cedar Ridge community.
 Each year we grow well over a ton of organic food, which is given to local groups that serve the hungry and homeless.
 Although Maryland is the wealthiest state in the US as measured by median household income (and Montgomery County is the second wealthiest county in Maryland) poverty and hunger are widespread and growing problems.

-During the growing season, we have regular work days (Wednesdays from 6 PM onwards, and Sundays at 9 AM) led by a member of the farm team.
+During the growing season, we have regular work days (Thursdays from 6 PM onwards, and Sundays at 9 AM) led by a member of the farm team.
 You can also help on other days by checking the task list on the back of the farm shed door.
 You don’t need to have gardening experience, or be a church goer – all are welcome and appreciated.
 SSL hours are available for middle and high school students.
 If you are new to the farm, or if you have questions, email the Farm Team.

 Sign up to help on the farm here!